 #3) Forcing payments through your public tour reservation system

-One of the many benefits of corporate events is the simplicity inherent in pricing and billing.
-Most often, organizers will book the entire event for one price and use one credit card to pay for the whole tour.
-Instead of going through the hassle of using your current reservation system, seek out a third-party credit card processor with low processing fees.
-Ideally, the platform you choose will also have seamless invoicing capabilities that will allow your clients to pay you directly from the invoice.
-Options like Quickbooks, Stripe, or Square offer competitive alternatives to your rez-tech.
+Reservation systems are fantastic for booking and processing payments for your public tours, but they are simply not designed to handle custom private events.
+Their credit card processing rates are usually higher than average, and the rez-tech company itself usually takes a cut of every transaction.
+One of the many benefits of corporate events is the simplicity of pricing and billing: most often an organizer books the entire event for one price on one credit card.
+Instead of forcing that through your current reservation system, seek out a third-party credit card processor with low processing fees.
+Ideally the platform you choose also has seamless invoicing so clients can pay you directly from the invoice.
+Options like QuickBooks, Stripe, or Square offer competitive alternatives to your rez-tech.

 #2) Not capturing the email address of each guest

-UpLevel clients use our Digital Guidebook tool to capture the email address of every attendee.
-This way, everybody gets added to your mailing list, not just the main event planner.
-For instance, Savannah Taste tours captured 3,000 new email addresses in just five months.
-If just 1% of those people turn into new clients, that’s 30 new corporate events plus the possibility of return and referral business.
+You have the contact information of your main event planner, but what about the rest of the guests on the tour?
+Those guests may work in different departments or at other companies, and they represent incredible potential as future clients or referral sources.
+My clients use a digital guidebook tool to capture the email address of every attendee, so everybody gets added to the mailing list, not just the main planner.
+Savannah Taste tours, for instance, captured 3,000 new email addresses in just five months.
+If even 1% of those people turn into new clients, that is 30 new corporate events, plus the possibility of return and referral business.

 #1) No page for corporate groups

-Additional mistakes graciously shared by our community
+Additional mistakes graciously shared by the community

 Register now for the next Town Hall

-If you couldn’t make our Town Hall, never fear: we’ll be back.
-Learn how to win more corporate groups in our 60-minute, interactive Zoom meetings.
+If you could not make our last Town Hall, never fear, we will be back.
+Learn how to win more corporate groups in a 60-minute, interactive Zoom meeting.
 You will meet other tour operators, discover new business ideas, and learn how to grow corporate tour revenue.
+This year I will keep exploring new strategies to grow your corporate and private tour business.

 next-town-hall-with-video-clips

-Keep Reading
+Keep reading